 4. Inspect Your Siding and Exterior Finish

 Now that you’ve looked at your gutters, roof, and windows, it’s time to take a look at your exterior finish overall.
 How does your home look from the curb?
+Is everything in tip-top shape?
 If you have aluminum siding, are there dents or dings?
 Has the siding been pitted due to weather or mistreatment?
 Are there areas where the siding is loose or even falling off?
+You’ll want everything secure before we face winter storms.

 If your home could use a facelift, consider investing in beautiful, low-maintenance vinyl siding!
-Not only will new siding save you the hassle of painting each year, but it can really increase the look and even the comfort of your home.
+New siding will save you the hassle of painting each year, and it can really increase the look and even the comfort of your home.
 We remove old siding, and underneath each siding job, we apply a special home wrap that allows your house to “breathe” properly.
 The new siding is weather-tight to ensure your home stays warm in the winter (and cool in the summer).

 5. Don’t Ignore Your Front Door

 Finally, the fifth tip for exterior home maintenance is to take a look at your front door.
 Does your door leak air?
-Do you have to keep a rug snuggled up to the door (or worse, a beanbag snake) to block the drafts that come in?
+Do you have to keep a rug snuggled up to the door (or, worse, a beanbag snake) to block the drafts?
 Have you ever had snow or frost sneak into the INSIDE of your front door?

 A new door keeps the cold air out and improves your home’s look, safety, and security.
-It may seem like a minor project, but your front door has a significant impact on your house.
-Unfortunately, many homeowners try to DIY their front door update.
+It may seem like a minor home update, but your front door significantly impacts your house.
+Unfortunately, many homeowners try to DIY their front door updates.
 This project can lead to leaks and even security issues if the door isn’t correctly installed.

 Leave the front door update to the professionals!
-A new front door is an affordable way to change your home’s exterior, increase your safety, and your comfort.
-If you have a drafty front door, don’t wait another year or suffer through another winter.
+A new front door is an affordable way to change your home’s exterior and increase your safety and comfort.
+We have many great safety features, like our multi-point locking system, to keep you extra secure.
+If you have a drafty front door, don’t wait another year or suffer through another winter when cooler weather comes.
 Call us today to discuss your options.

 We can do many home exterior updates all year round, so don’t worry about the coming winter months.
 Our team works in most weather conditions to ensure your home exterior project is completed to your satisfaction.
+If you notice some areas on your fall checklist that need to be addressed, reach out.
+We’re happy to help you make the outside of your home just as cozy as the inside.
 Contact us today and learn just how stress-free home exterior projects can be!